youngzhou1999/CS10036_HNU/README.md

 spring-boot + vscode for back-end development.

+Tomcat 9.0

 ### Features

-- using spring-boot frame for back-end programing
+- using spring-boot frame for back-end programing.
-- using mybaits as connection pool
+- using mybaits as connection pool.
 - using AsyncHttpClient to get requests and responses asynchronously.
--  using sharedpreference to store local data
+-  using sharedpreference to store local data.
 - provide message service of the third party.

 # 湖南大学CS10036—编程新技术实务